ESW-RMS/IBEKA-website-interface/README.md

 RMS
 ===

-Building a Remote Monitoring System for an NGO in Indonesia
+A website interface for a Remote Monitoring System built for Indonesian NGO IBEKA.
+Website to interface with SMS server, and in-field GSM based monitoring systems for small-scale hydropower generators.